dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_rl.md

 {{< figure align=center src="/images/rl.jpg" attr="[Reinforcement Learning: An Introduction, Richard Sutton and Andrew G. Barto](http://incompleteideas.net/book/RLbook2020.pdf)">}}

-Policy can be a stochastic like a deep learning network learned function or deterministic returning same action for a given state.
+A policy can be a stochastic like a deep learning network learned function or deterministic returning same action for a given state.

 A classic example for deterministic policy would be navigating a grid.
 A fixed policy would be like if state == bottom_left_of_grid, always move right.
 For a given state, the policy always chooses the same action.